• Recipes

 • In a bowl, add cut chicken thigh and sake and mix well.

-• Prepare all-purpose flour and potato starch or cornstarch in separate bowls.
+• Prepare all-purpose flour and potato starch (or Katakuriko) in separate bowls.

 • Add the chicken into all-purpose flour bowl first, and dust off the extra flour.

-• Then, dredge the chicken in the potato starch and remove extra starch.
+• Then, dredge the chicken in the potato starch (or Katakuriko) and remove extra starch.

 • Pour the vegetable oil into a pot and heat the oil to 325ºF (163ºC).
 When oil is heated to 325ºF (163ºC), gently put each chicken piece into the oil.
 Add 3-5 pieces at a time, otherwise the oil temperature will drop and doesn't cook well.